MLMs with at least 4 of the 5 red flags

 of a recruitment-driven MLM (E to G)

-After the most extensive research ever done on MLM as a business model, Dr. Taylor has identified five causative and defining characteristics, or “red flags,” in MLM compensation systems that lie at the root of the deceptions and horrendous loss rates suffered by MLM participants.
+After the most extensive research ever done on MLM as a business model, Dr. Taylor has identified four (and in most cases five) causative and defining characteristics, or “red flags,” in MLM compensation systems that lie at the root of the deceptions and horrendous loss rates suffered by MLM participants.
 Where data is available, approximately 99% of all participants are found to lose money, after subtracting incentivized purchases and minimum operating expenses.

 But before we share our list of approximately 500 MLM programs we have evaluated, in addition to some shut down by law enforcement, it is important that you do your own "5-step Do-it-yourself Evaluation."
 We will not be responsible for the consequences of a decision about participation that is ultimately yours to make.
-(See Disclaimer to the right.)
+(See Disclaimer.)
 But we are confident that here you will receive the best advice available on how to make that decision.

 To begin, obtain the compensation plan of the MLM program you are considering.
 Then answer the questions for each of the five steps and follow the links to its conclusion.
 You might also want to review some of the feedback we have received.

 Listed below are MLMs we have found to use recruitment-driven and top-weighted pay plans, which is the case with virtually all MLMs.
-For a thorough discussion of problems associated with such programs, download and read the ebook The Case against Multi-level Marketing as an Unfair an Deceptive Practice – which can be downloaded in whole or in sections from this website.
+For a thorough discussion of problems associated with such programs, download and read the ebook The Case against Multi-level Marketing - an Unfair an Deceptive Practice (especially Chapter 2), which can be downloaded in whole or in sections from this website.
+MLMs listed with an asterisk (*) have released average earnings data, which Dr. Taylor has analyzed (See Chapter 7).

 (MLM's come and go, so a few may now be defunct.)